jkulton/ditto/README.md

 # Ditto

-A flexible mock API deployed via a single [CloudFlare Worker](https://workers.cloudflare.com/).
+A flexible mock API deployed via a single [Cloudflare Worker](https://workers.cloudflare.com/).

 Think of Ditto as a combination of a REST API and a key-value store.
 Whatever you `PUT` to a route will be returned when you `GET` that same route.